rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

     println!("{:.1$}", x, 5);
     println!("{:.prec$}", x, prec=5);

-As a result of this RFC, formatting parameters could potentially also accept implicit named arguments:
+As a result of this RFC, formatting parameters could potentially also make use implicit named argument capture:

     println!("{x:.precision$}");